telerik/blazor-docs/components/gauges/linear/overview.md

 ## Scale

 The scale of the Linear Gauge renders the values of the [pointers]({%slug linear-gauge-pointers%}) and [labels]({%slug linear-gauge-labels%}).
-See the [Scale]({%slug linear-gauge-scale%}) article for more information on how to customize the scale of the component.
+[See the Scale article for more information on how to customize the scale of the component...]({%slug linear-gauge-scale%})

 ## Pointers

 The pointers indicate the values on the scale of the component.
-See the [Pointers]({%slug linear-gauge-pointers%}) article for more information on how to customize the pointers of the component.
+[See the Pointers article for more information on how to customize the pointers of the component...]({%slug linear-gauge-pointers%})

 ## Labels

 The labels are rendered on the scale of the component to give information to the users.
-See the [Labels]({%slug linear-gauge-labels%}) article for more information on how to customize the labels on the scale of the component.
+[See the Labels article for more information on how to customize the labels on the scale of the component...]({%slug linear-gauge-labels%})

 ## Ranges